 SUNDOWN is a fun 1941 WW2 adventure, one of the flurry of support-Britain pictures made before Pearl Harbor officially unleashed American movie troops against the Axis.
 Here, men at an English colonial outpost in Kenya, near the border of Somalia (back then, we’d be saying ‘British East Africa bordering Abyssinia’) must battle Nazi infiltration of local tribes (get them to revolt against the King George IV brand of ‘benevolence’ as it were).
 Our stalwarts do this with the aid of a mysterious Somali woman, a trader-princess of sorts (and a dish, naturally), who shows up and prods the men’s morale as much as the Germans are provoking the natives eternal restlessness.

 Witticisms, romance, intrigue, gun battles, piloted with easy skill by Henry Hathaway, on a budget of $1,258,000, filming in Arizona and New Mexico to simulate the arid expanses of northern Kenya.
-Reviews were positive, it brought back $2,800,000 after studio accounting totted it up, less than hoped, #86 that fateful year.
+Reviews were positive and it brought back $2,800,000 after studio accounting totted it up, a bit less than hoped, #86 that fateful year.
 Some balm came from Oscar nominations for Cinematography, Music Score (Miklos Rozsa in the desert again) and Art Direction.